JanHerca/urantiapedia/output/wikijs/en/article/Urantia_Global_Experience_2020.md

 Our demeanor at the Urantia Global

-> Experience is grounded in the 'Golden Rule' “Treat others as you would like to be treated” and “Love your neighbor as yourself,” while we strive to lift ourselves up to the “Platinum Rule” - “Love others as God loves them.”
-[UB 140:5.3](/en/The_Urantia_Book/140#p5_3)
+> Experience is grounded in the 'Golden Rule' “Treat others as you would like to be treated” and “Love your neighbor as yourself,” while we strive to lift ourselves up to the “Platinum Rule” - “Love others as God loves them.” <a id="a147_226"></a>[UB 140:5.3](/en/The_Urantia_Book/140#p5_3)

 > “And so I give you this new commandment: That you love one another even as I have loved you.
-And by this will all men know that you are my disciples if you thus love one another. ” [UB 180:1.1](/en/The_Urantia_Book/180#p1_1)
+And by this will all men know that you are my disciples if you thus love one another. ” <a id="a149_183"></a>[UB 180:1.1](/en/The_Urantia_Book/180#p1_1)

-> “If you will only love one another as I am loving you, you shall be my friends, and I will ever speak to you of that which the Father reveals to me.”
-[UB 180:1.3](/en/The_Urantia_Book/180#p1_3)
+> “If you will only love one another as I am loving you, you shall be my friends, and I will ever speak to you of that which the Father reveals to me.” <a id="a151_152"></a>[UB 180:1.3](/en/The_Urantia_Book/180#p1_3)

 ### Session Protocol

 Additionally, we respectfully ask that participants do not schedule any committee or organizational meetings during the Focus Group or Vision Team sessions.

-> “To enjoy privilege without abuse, to have liberty without license, to possess power and steadfastly refuse to use it for selfaggrandizement - these are the marks of high civilization.”
-[UB 48:7.8](/en/The_Urantia_Book/48#p7_8)
+> “To enjoy privilege without abuse, to have liberty without license, to possess power and steadfastly refuse to use it for selfaggrandizement - these are the marks of high civilization.” <a id="a157_188"></a>[UB 48:7.8](/en/The_Urantia_Book/48#p7_8)

 ## External Links